 - Pierre Gouthière

-Pierre Gouthière (1732-1814) - born Bar-sur-Aube, was a renowned gilder of his time, unsurpassed by any of his rivals.
-He was a student of François Ceriset and took over his workshop in 1758.
-Under the protection of the duke d’Aumont, he produced works for King Louis XVI and Princess Marie Antoinette and become the sole gilder for the “Menus-Plaisirs du Roi”.
-He was the inventor of the matte gilding which became known as the beautiful satin and burnished finish noticed on high quality pieces.
-He trained famous bronzier Pierre-Philippe Thomire in his studio.
+Pierre Gouthière (1732-1814) - born Bar-sur-Aube, was known as the best metal worker and gilder of his time and was unsurpassed by any of his rivals.
+He was the student of François Ceriset and took over his workshop in 1758.
+Under the protection of the duke d’Aumont, he produced works for King Louis XVI and Princess Marie Antoinette becoming the sole gilder for the “Menus-Plaisirs du Roi” as well as producing work for the duchess of Mazarin and Madame du Barry.
+He was the inventor of the matte gilding which became known as the beautiful satin and burnished finish noticed on high quality pieces and also trained the acclaimed master bronzier Pierre-Philippe Thomire in his studio.
+Unfortunately most of his work was lost or destroyed but some of his finest and most representative creations can still be admired in the Wallace Collection.

 Payment Plan Option